hed-hog/development/README.md

 ├── admin/                # Where the user's administration interface resides │   ├── .storybook/       # Storybook configuration for stories │   ├── node_modules/     # Discardable folder with all admin dependencies
-│   ├── public/           # Public assets and static files
+│   ├── public/           # Public assets and static file
 │   ├── src/              # Source code for the admin interface │   │   ├── components/  # Reusable React components
 │   │   ├── enums/       # Enumeration types